Alle43221/Managing_Financial_Data_Project1_C/README.md

 # Managing_Financial_Data_Project1_C

 ## Overview
-A console C application to simulate the management of financial data.
+A console C application to simulate the management of financial data in the form of transactions.
+Author: Moroz Alexandra-Ioana, UBB informatica romana

 ## Features